zzhang82/web422/graded-work.md

 We have planned eight (8) assignments during the term.

 Most assignments have a one-week lifetime.
 Most are independent of each other.
-If you do not submit an assignment by the due date, its grade is zero, and there is <u>no</u> opportunity to earn marks for a late submission.
+If you do not submit an assignment by the due date, its grade is zero, and there is no opportunity to earn marks for a late submission.

 Each assignment will be worth 3% to 5% of your final course grade.
 The total value of all assignments will be 50%.
 At the end of the course, the lowest assignment result will be discarded, leaving your best seven results.